 11.1.
-Complaints
+Complaints (Concerns/Questions/offer Input)

-As part of its commitment to protecting the rights and welfare of human subjects in research, the IRB reviews all complaints and allegations of non-compliance and takes any necessary action to ensure the ethical conduct of research.
+As part of its commitment to protecting the rights and welfare of human subjects in research, the IRB reviews all concerns/questions/complaints and allegations of non-compliance and takes any necessary action to ensure the ethical conduct of research.